 How the PCI P2PE Standard Applies to PCI DSS

-Before considering the specific impact of P2PE on a merchant’s environment, it is important to understand how encryption fits into the larger context of a merchant’s compliance with the PCI DSS.
-Since its first version released in 2004, the PCI DSS security framework has provided a list of controls that are required to address security threats that could compromise cardholder data within a merchant environment.
-Each security control—whether through physical security, technical controls, or organizational policies and procedures—is associated with one or more identified threats that may jeopardize the security of credit card data.
+Since its first version released in 2004, the PCI DSS security framework has provided a list of controls required to address security threats that could compromise cardholder data within a merchant environment.
+Each security control — whether through physical security, technical controls or organizational policies and procedures — is associated with one or more identified threats that may jeopardize the security of credit card data.

-Throughout the PCI DSS, different forms of encryption are required in conjunction with other technical, physical, and procedural controls within the cardholder data environment (CDE).
+Throughout the PCI DSS, different forms of encryption are required in conjunction with other technical, physical and procedural controls within the cardholder data environment (CDE).
 See our white paper for a list of all applicable controls to the CDE.

 Intent of the PCI P2PE Standard